Graduation Requirements

 7. Complete satisfactorily at least 45 credits toward graduation in courses at or above the 200-level.

-8. Offer toward graduation a minimum number of credits outside the major department or school, as outlined in the table below:
+8. Offer toward graduation a minimum number of credits outside the major department or school, indicated in the Bulletin for your academic year of matriculation.

-Students who entered Geneseo in Fall 2022 or later must meet the following requirements to earn a baccalaureate degree from SUNY Geneseo:
+Students who entered Geneseo in Fall 2022 to Summer 2024 must meet the following requirements to earn a baccalaureate degree from SUNY Geneseo:

 2. Attain at least a 2.00 cumulative grade point average at Geneseo.